-- 4. Requires the District to conduct an annual independent financial audit and performance audit in accordance with the Government Auditing Standards issued by the Comptroller General of the United States of the bond proceeds until after all of the proceeds have been expended. - 5.
-Requires the District to conduct an annual independent performance audit to ensure that the funds have been expended only on the specific projects listed.
+- The community college must list the specific facilities projects to be funded in the ballot measure, and must certify that the governing board has evaluated safety and information technology needs in developing the project list. - 3.
+Requires the community college to appoint a Citizens' Oversight Committee. - 4.
+Requires the community college to conduct an annual independent financial audit and performance audit in accordance with the Government Auditing Standards issued by the Comptroller General of the United States of the bond proceeds until after all of the proceeds have been expended. - 5.
+Requires the community college to conduct an annual independent performance audit to ensure that the funds have been expended only on the specific projects listed.